hasuya1120/forest_maze/README.md

 ## Rule

 1. Starting point is 🏝️ and goal point is 🏕️.
-1. Move from starting point to goal point as quickly as possible.
-(I plan to implement time measurement.)
+1. You control character to move from starting point to goal point as quickly as possible.
+    - Characters operated by the user are not displayed yet and cannot be moved
+    - I plan to implement time measurement.

 ## Development environment setup